selin-k/bi_report_project/docs/backlog.md

 ## DependenciesandTools

 - ['pandas', 'For data loading and manipulation tasks such as data ingestion, curation, and transformation.']
-- ['numpy', 'For numerical operations on data.']
-- ['sqlalchemy', 'To interface with the database and perform SQL operations.']
-- ['azure-storage-blob', 'To store and retrieve data from Azure Blob Storage.']
-- ['azure-synapse-spark', 'To process data using Azure Synapse Analytics spark pools.']
-- ['flask', 'To create the web application and API endpoints for microservices.']
-- ['plotly', 'To create interactive visualizations for the BI dashboard.']
+- ['plotly', 'To create interactive visualizations for the dashboard.']
-- ['dash', 'To build the interactive web-based dashboard that integrates with Plotly charts.']
-- ['gunicorn', 'To serve the Flask application in a production environment.']
+- ['flask', 'To serve the dashboard as a web application.']
+- ['python-dotenv', 'To manage environment variables for configuration settings.']

 ## RequiredPythonPackages

 pandas==1.3.4
-numpy==1.21.4
-sqlalchemy==1.4.27
-azure-storage-blob==12.9.0
-azure-synapse-spark==0.1.0
+plotly==5.5.0
 flask==2.0.2
-plotly==5.3.1
-dash==2.0.0
-gunicorn==20.1.0
+python-dotenv==0.19.2

 ## TaskList

+- ['main.py', 'Contains the orchestration logic for the ETL pipeline and serves the dashboard.
+It will call the classes and methods in sequence as per the program flow defined in the technical design document.']
-- ['data_ingestion_service.py', 'Implements the DataIngestionService class.
-This class will handle reading data from the CSV file, validating the format, and ensuring data integrity.
-It will also support incremental data loads.']
+- ['data_ingestion.py', 'Implements the DataIngestion class for loading the solar sensor data from the CSV file.
+It will include a method load_data(file_path: str) that returns a pandas DataFrame.']
-- ['data_curation_service.py', 'Implements the DataCurationService class.
-This class will clean and prepare the ingested data, including handling missing values, deduplication, and schema validation.']
+- ['data_curation.py', 'Implements the DataCuration class for validating and normalizing the ingested data.
+It will include methods validate_data(data: DataFrame) and normalize_data(data: DataFrame) that each return a pandas DataFrame.']
-- ['data_transformation_service.py', 'Implements the DataTransformationService class.
-This class will apply business logic to calculate KPIs such as average energy output, performance comparison, and failure rates.']
+- ['data_transformation.py', 'Implements the DataTransformation class for applying business logic to calculate KPIs.
+It will include a method transform_data(data: DataFrame) that returns a pandas DataFrame.']
-- ['orchestration_service.py', 'Implements the OrchestrationService class.
-This class will manage the workflow of the ETL pipeline, schedule tasks, handle service dependencies, and provide monitoring and logging.']
+- ['data_visualization.py', 'Implements the DataVisualization class for generating interactive visualizations using Plotly.
+It will include a method generate_visuals(data: DataFrame) that does not return a value but generates the dashboard components.']
+- ['models.py', 'Defines the classes FACT_SOLAR_OUTPUT, DIM_PANEL, DIM_WEATHER_CONDITION, and DIM_FAILURE that represent the fact and dimension tables.
+Each class will have attributes as per the class diagram and methods for any required calculations or data manipulations.']
-- ['dashboard_app.py', 'Contains the logic for the BI dashboard application.
-It will use the processed data to provide real-time and historical visualizations using Plotly and Dash.']
+- ['dashboard.py', 'Contains the Flask application to serve the dashboard.
+It will define routes for the dashboard and any necessary API endpoints for interaction.']
-- ['config.py', 'Contains configuration settings for the ETL pipeline, such as file paths, database connection strings, and API endpoint URLs.']
+- ['config.py', 'Contains configuration settings for the application, such as file paths and database connection strings, which can be loaded from environment variables or a .env file.']
-- ['requirements.txt', 'Lists all the necessary Python packages and their versions required for the project.']

 ## FullAPISpec

 openapi: 3.0.0
 info:
-  title: "Solar Panel Data Services"
+  title: "Solar Panel Dashboard API"
   version: "1.0.0"
 paths:
-  /ingest:
+  /data/ingest:
     post:
-      summary: "Ingest data from the solar panel CSV data source"
+      summary: "Ingest data from the solar_sensors.csv file"
       requestBody:
         required: true
         content: